sleepepi/sleepepi/virtual-machines/180-install-coffeescript.md

 Tools required by server to compile CoffeeScript files into JavaScript

-The following requires that [gcc 4.9.4 or higher is installed](https://github.com/sleepepi/sleepepi/blob/master/virtual-machines/910-gcc.md).
+The following requires that [gcc 4.9.4 or higher is installed](https://github.com/sleepepi/sleepepi/blob/master/virtual-machines/910-gcc.md), install Node.js v6.13.1 if gcc cannot be updated.

 ### 181 Node.js and Node Package Manager